-- (a) changes in surface textures; or
+(a) changes in surface textures; or

-- (b) changes in materials; or

-- (c) changes in colours.

-The design of the building does not include glass or surfaces that are likely to:

-(a) reflect solar rays for prolonged periods due to exterior finishes and design elements, or

-Performance outcomes Acceptable outcomes

-(b) create undue nuisance, discomfort or hazards to any part of the surrounding locality.
+Performance outcomes Acceptable outcomes balconies, projections, splays or other (b) changes in materials; or building design features; (c) changes in colours. (b) external building walls having variations in textures, materials and colours; (c) external building materials which are AO15.3 unlikely to create a nuisance, discomfort or hazard due to solar reflection.
+The design of the building does not include glass or surfaces that are likely to: (a) reflect solar rays for prolonged periods due to exterior finishes and design elements, or (b) create undue nuisance, discomfort or hazards to any part of the surrounding locality.
 PO16 No acceptable outcome is nominated.
 Buildings are well designed and decorated to respond to the sub-tropical climate and the coastal town character of the immediate area.
 PO17 No acceptable outcome is nominated.
 The roof of a building is designed in a manner that creates visual interest and can conceal any plant equipment.
 PO18 No acceptable outcome is nominated.

-The location of street trees, seating, waste bins, drinking fountains, public transport stops and public art and the like are:

-(a) provided at a scale and location appropriate to the siting and design of the centre;

-(b) co-ordinated to create cohesive streetscapes and movement areas to soften the built form and provide increased user amenity; and

-(c) located so as to retain at least a 1.5 metre wide clear pedestrian zone.

-Vehicle parking areas and access

-PO19 No acceptable outcome is nominated.
+The location of street trees, seating, waste bins, drinking fountains, public transport stops and public art and the like are: (a) provided at a scale and location appropriate to the siting and design of the centre; (b) co-ordinated to create cohesive streetscapes and movement areas to soften the built form and provide increased user amenity; and (c) located so as to retain at least a 1.5 metre wide clear pedestrian zone.
+Vehicle parking areas and access PO19 No acceptable outcome is nominated.
 Parking areas are designed to minimise impacts on sensitive land use due to noise, car park lighting, vehicle lighting, and loss of privacy.
 PO20 No acceptable outcome is nominated.

-On-site vehicle parking areas do not compromise the walkability and active shop front focus of the streetscape and they are sited:

-(a) to the side or the rear of buildings; or

-(b) below ground level.

-PO21 AO21.1

-Access to sites is via existing crossovers and new crossovers do not interrupt the walkability of key pedestrian areas unnecessarily.
-In the local centre of Emu Park, no new vehicle accesses are provided to Hill Street.
+On-site vehicle parking areas do not compromise the walkability and active shop front focus of the streetscape and they are sited: sited: sited: (a) to the side or the rear of buildings; or AO21.1 sited: (a) to the side or the rear of buildings; or (b) below ground level.
+AO21.1 In the local centre of Emu Park, no new vehicle accesses are provided to Hill Street. sited: (a) to the side or the rear of buildings; or (b) below ground level.
+PO21 Access to sites is via existing crossovers and new crossovers do not interrupt the walkability In the local centre of Emu Park, no new vehicle

-Infrastructure

-PO22 AO22.1

-Safe, accessible, robust and reliable infrastructure relating to access and parking, energy supply, roads, roof and allotment drainage, sewage and wastewater treatment and disposal, stormwater management, telecommunications, and water supply, is adequately provided for the development in accordance with best practice and endorsed The development complies with the requirements of the Development Works Code.
+Performance outcomes Acceptable outcomes Safe, accessible, robust and reliable infrastructure relating to access and parking, energy supply, roads, roof and allotment drainage, sewage and wastewater treatment and disposal, stormwater management, telecommunications, and water supply, is adequately provided for the development in accordance with best practice and endorsed standards for the location, and relative to the needs of the development.
+The development complies with the requirements of the Development Works Code.